 GS OSESLMU continues the doctoral training programme that was established and jointly organized in Munich and Regensburg from November 2012 to October 2019 as a part of the German Federal and State Excellence Initiative, funded by the German Research Association (DFG).
 The final report details our activities in this period.

 Our primary goal is to create an environment for innovative research and for successfully completing outstanding doctoral projects in the research field of East and Southeast European Studies.
 Therefore, our doctoral programme combines a structured and interdisciplinary course with intensive supervision.
-We provide funded doctoral positions with a personal workplace, research facilities, soft skill courses and a mentoring programme.

 The Graduate School pursues the concept of integrated area studies and, thus, collaborates with related disciplines as well as other area studies.
 We support the claim that East and Southeast Europe cannot be understood isolated but only in their interrelations with other world regions, enabling a differentiated and decentralised perspective on the processes around globalisation.